0xdps/sheet-alchemy/tutorials/01_getting_started.md

 - Look at [example applications](../examples/)
 - Open an issue on GitHub

-Happy coding with G-ODM! 🚀
+Happy coding with SheetAlchemy! 🚀